 It was sad because after just a few days, I realized I was living such a dangerous life.
 I had to drive from Makati to Batangas and back almost every other day (that’s 200 kilometers one-way… or 400 kilometers per day!), and then I had to drive home from Makati to Marikina everyday.

 So just after just 7 months, I decided resign and gave my 30-day notice to return to my previous job.
 I took a pay-cut, but at least I get to work in a place that was just 6 kilometers away from home, that’s a 10-minute drive with no traffic.

 Even if it sounded like a waste of time, I was still very thankful for the short time I was with another company because that’s where I found the book that started my real estate investing journey…

 One of my staff in that company (now a good friend of mine… he even got me as a Ninong in his wedding) introduced me to Robert Kiyosaki’s book Rich Dad Poor Dad.
 This was around April 2005, and it started my real estate investing journey…

 Chronology of events

-Let me summarize my real estate investing journey below:
+Let me summarize my real estate investing journey in the video below:

 In December 2006 I stumbled upon Larry Gamboa’s book Think Rich Pinoy, which strengthened my belief that real estate investing and the Rich Dad principles can be applied in the Philippine setting.
 After reading the book, I wanted to learn more, so I began to seek more information, mentors, and other people who were also interested in real estate investing.